theuserge/TheUserge.github.io/deployment.md

 ```
 Explanation of the command flags above :

-1. -d: detach ```This will make your docker running even if you exit your console```
+1. `-d`: (_detach_) This will make your docker running even if you exit your console

-2. --restart on-failure: ```Docker container will automatically restart if there is a failure on the running system```
+2. `--restart on-failure`: Docker container will automatically restart if there is a failure on the running system

-3. --name userge_1: ```Custom name for your container, instead of using the container id , this makes it easier for you to find it```
+3. `--name userge_1`: Custom name for your container, instead of using the container id , this makes it easier for you to find it

 To stop docker container run: